CanduCore/Home/README.md

 Only the whitelisted machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: 184.146.66.184

-Machines within the network can only be accessed by SSH.
+Machines within the network can only be accessed by SSH from within the Azure Internal Network.
-IP address: OFFICE IP

 A summary of the access policies in place can be found in the table below.